Bob Casullo

-Bob Casullo (born March 21, 1951) is a former NFL and college coach who most recently coached for the Tampa Bay Buccaneers, having started his NFL career in 2000 coaching Special Teams for the Raiders.
-Casullo who has 35 years of coaching experience was most recently the Assistant Head Coach and Special Teams Coordinator for Syracuse University but left that position in November 2010, one week before the team's final regular season game.
-Bob and his Wife Pat have 2 sons, Rocco & Jamie.
+Bob Casullo (born March 21, 1951) is a former National Football League (NFL) and college coach.
+He started his NFL career in 2000 coaching special teams for the Raiders.
+Casullo was most recently the assistant head coach and special teams coordinator for Syracuse University but left that position in November 2010, one week before the team's final regular season game.

 Early life

 Casullo attended Little Falls High School where he was a three-sport athlete for the Mounties.
 He was a captain for all three (football, basketball and baseball) teams.
 After starring at quarterback in high school, Casullo went on to a career as Fullback for the Brockport State University football team in New York, earning honorable mention All-America honors his senior season.